Yael-II/MSc2-Project-FITS/README.md

 ## Abstract

-[Fits](https://en.wikipedia.org/wiki/FITS) are widely used file formats in astronomy.
-The content of the file is in two parts: the header and the data.
+[FITS](https://en.wikipedia.org/wiki/FITS) files are widely used in astronomy.
+The content of a FITS file is in two parts: the header and the data.
 The goal of this Python project is to explore fits header.
 To this end, I created a python library: `fits_header_extractor`, providing a `FitsHeaderExtractor` class, and a notebook.

 ## Requirements

-The library requires `python` (tested with version 3.13.1), with the `venv` module and `pip`, a `bash` interpreter (`/usr/bin/env bash` by default), and at least 1 MiB of available space.
+The library requires `python` (tested with version 3.13.1), with the `venv` module and `pip`, a `bash` interpreter (`/usr/bin/env bash` by default), and at least 1.2 MiB of available space.

 ## Installation